Table of Contents

-Timelines for Withdrawals
+Timelines for withdrawals

 - Surrender period: Annuities are typically long-term investments.
 As such, insurance companies set early withdrawal charges to help them manage risk and discourage you from cashing out shortly after investing.
-You can typically take 10 percent of your account value with no withdrawal charge annually, but withdrawals above that amount may cause additional charges.
+You can typically take a percentage of your account value with no withdrawal charge annually, but withdrawals above that amount may cause additional charges.
 Over time, the withdrawal charges decrease and fall off, allowing you to cash out or transfer the entire account.

 - First payment: If you purchase an immediate annuity (or if you convert an annuity into an income stream), you typically receive your first payment as early as one month after the issue date.
 However, verify the details with your insurance company.
 You may also be able to select a date in the future or opt for less-frequent payments (quarterly, for example).

 Normally, annuities are positioned as a solution to a particular dilemma, such as helping to reduce Social Security taxation, helping to decrease Medicare Part B premiums and potentially staying in a lower tax bracket.
 For younger people, a benefit of annuities is that they offer a way to start preparing for retirement early on.